-The Fund's anticipated risk level is 'Low to medium risk' - offering the potential to offer a greater level of capital stability over the long term in return for potentially lower returns when compared to other investments.
-The estimated number of negative annual returns in any 20-year period based on this risk level is approximately between 1 and 2.
+The Fund's anticipated risk level is 'Very high risk' - the Fund offers the potential for favourable levels of return over the long term but may exhibit higher levels of volatility with the potential for capital loss over the short to medium term.
+The estimated number of negative annual returns in any 20-year period based on this risk level is approximately greater than 6.
 Note that this is an estimate only.
 Negative annual returns may or may not occur in consecutive years and, should they be negative, the estimate does not indicate the size of the potential negative return (which may vary considerably from strategy to strategy).